wermos/blog/_posts/2022-08-31-gsoc-the-work-so-far.md

 That's it for the status report of the work so far!
 The next steps for me and my GSoC project are to

 1. integrate Fastor into `algebra-plugins`, and
-2. write the front-end for it so that we can see Fastor in action in a more realistic setting.
+2. write the frontend for it so that we can see Fastor in action in a more realistic setting.

-To that end, I already integrated Fastor to the repository in [PR #77](https://github.com/acts-project/algebra-plugins/pull/77), and am currently working on writing the front-end.
+To that end, I already integrated Fastor to the repository in [PR #77](https://github.com/acts-project/algebra-plugins/pull/77), and am currently working on writing the frontend.